eskevv/3d-opengl-testbed/README.md

 An OpenGL rendering experiment.
 This project is used to test OpenGL features and rendering techniques in hopes of creating something more modular for learning purposes.

-In this project I am using modern OpenGL 3.3+ and soon to use DSA(Direct-State Access) functions.
+In this project I am using modern OpenGL 3.3+ and soon to use DSA(Direct-State-Access) functions.

 **What you can currently see in this test bed:**
 * 3D transformations: [ Eular Angles, Panning , Movement ]